edickie/bids-on-scinet/examples/zz_bids-y-fy_example2.md

 Hey Rea,

 Great to see you at the conference last month.
 Here;s the data we talked about for that new project.
-We tested 5 participant 4 months apart with diffusion, resting-state and our new favourite task.
+We tested 5 participant 4 months apart with diffusion, resting-state and our new favorite task.

 The data is organized according to modality.
 I attached a spreadsheet of the participant demographics for you.